-Unification of administrative practices through publication of commentaries.
-From the viewpoint of businesses, experts and stakeholders contacted by the Secretariat, the unification of consolidated practices is seen as one of the most essential elements that would considerably reduce the number of complaints against tax administration decisions and improve business perception indicators related to it.
-A very important role in unification can also play State Advocacy through its active role with interpretations of legal issues of general character for all public administration.
+Unification of administrative practices through the publication of commentaries.
+From the viewpoint of businesses, experts and stakeholders contacted by the Secretariat, the unification of consolidated practices is seen as one of the essential elements that would considerably reduce the number of complaints against tax administration decisions and improve business perception indicators related to it.
+A crucial role in unification can also play State Advocacy through its active role in interpreting legal issues of general character for all public administration.
 For this, legal changes are required in Law no. 10018 dated 13.11.2008 "On State Advocacy".

-It is suggested that there is a unification and centralization of the appeal of the Inspectorates at the Central Inspectorate to increase the professionalism, independence and trust of complaints at the State Inspectorates as well as the conduct of hearings during the examination of administrative complaints.
-The committees responsible for the review of the complaints shall be composed of experts of the actual field of inspection and representatives of the SI which has established the administrative measure.
+It is suggested that there is a unification and centralisation of the appeal of the Inspectorates at the Central Inspectorate to increase the professionalism, independence and trust of complaints at the State Inspectorates as well as the conduct of hearings during the examination of administrative complaints.
+The committees responsible for reviewing the complaints shall be composed of experts of the actual field of inspection and representatives of the SI who have established the administrative measure.
 Modalities and procedures followed are to be set out in a separate regulation and be public on the website of CI and of any SI.
 For this, it is necessary to make changes to Law no. 10433 dated 16.06.2014 "On Inspection".